-Start list for Leg 1 (no SSS) or Start list for Leg 1 / Section 2
+Start list for Leg 1 (no SSS) or Start list for Leg 1 / Section 2 a) Unofficial classification after final SS (not including SSS)

-- Produced after administrative checks and scrutineering - Signed by the clerk of the course after approval by the stewards of the meeting and published at time in supplementary regulations - Gives start times for all competitors - Footnote denotes 'Subject to passing rescrutineering for car(s) No...'
+- Produced after administrative checks and scrutineering - Signed by the clerk of the course after approval by the Stewards and published at the time mentioned in the supplementary regulations. - Gives start times for all competitors - Footnote denotes 'Subject to passing rescrutineering for car(s) No...'